 Although Altisource is currently a publicly-traded company, there can be no assurance as to the prices at which the Altisource common stock will trade following the Separation.
 The nature of the trading market and prices for Altisource common stock after the Separation will be influenced by many factors.
-Altisource shareholders and potential investors may consider, among other things that Altisource has contributed cash to AAMC and Residential and others may delay or hinder the return to an orderly trading market in the Altisource common stock following the Separation.
+Altisource shareholders and potential investors may consider, among other things that Altisource has contributed cash to AAMC and Residential and distributed all of the ownership in these newly created entities to its shareholders.
+AAMC and Residential will pursue business opportunities separately from Altisource following the Separation.
+As a result, these factors and others may delay or hinder the return to an orderly trading market in the Altisource common stock following the Separation.
 For a detailed discussion of these and other risks, please refer to "Risk Factors."